Brunch & Batter

 • 4 large eggs, room temperature

-• ½ teaspoon vanilla or lemon extract
+• 2 teaspoon lemon extract or lemon paste

 • 10 tbsp (1 stick+2 tbsp) unsalted butter, melted and slightly cooled

-• 2 lemons, zested
+• 2 large lemons, zested (4 tablespoons zest)

 • powdered sugar for dusting